Skip to main content

 Prerequisites

-- Authentication credentials: either a Bearer token (JWT) or OAuth Client ID + Secret
+• Authentication credentials: a Personal Access Token (recommended — no OAuth app setup needed) or OAuth Client ID + Secret

 Placeholders